How much money does Microsoft have in OpenAI?

 OpenAI, founded in 2015 Elon Musk, Sam Altman, Greg Brockman, Ilya Sutskever, and Wojciech Zaremba, aims to ensure that artificial general intelligence (AGI) benefits all of humanity.
 AGI refers to highly autonomous systems that outperform humans in most economically valuable work.
 By investing in OpenAI, Microsoft is aligning itself with a company that shares its vision of responsible AI development.

 This partnership between Microsoft and OpenAI is expected to foster innovation and accelerate the development of AGI.
-The collaboration will involve both companies working together to create new AI technologies and applications that can be integrated into various industries.
+The collaboration will involve both companies working together to create new AI technologies and applications that can be integrated into Microsoft’s existing products and services.

 FAQ: